Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_1/doc/README.md

 ### Configuration

-The `ament_lint` packages provide default configurations for the linters they wrap, and these can change between distros.
-This can affect CI/CD pipelines, so for production projects, you should always create your own configuration files.
+The `ament_lint` packages provide default configurations for the linters they wrap, and these can change between distros (although it's not common to do so).
+This can affect CI/CD pipelines, so for production projects, it's recommended to create custom configuration files.

-To enforce a specific style in the linters, you can add these configuration files to the root of your package, for example, a `.clang-format` file.
+To enforce a specific style in the linters, these configuration files can be added to the root of the package, for example, a `.clang-format` file.
 This file tells `ament_clang_format` how to format the code.
 A simple configuration might look like this:

 ```yaml
 BasedOnStyle: Google